PhilipYip1988/Fedora/vanilla_gnome.md

 <img src="./images/vanilla_gnome/img_028.png" alt="img_028" width="300"/>

 Vanilla GNOME has no minimise and maximise button.
-Window snapping can be carried out using:
+Application window snapping can be carried out using:

 * `⊞` + `←` - left half
 * `⊞` + `→` - right half